LSPROJECTLTD/api/README.md

 Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.

-## Layout

-The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
-You can, however, replace it with any other library or custom styles.

 ## API
 Foi utilizada a documentação do CAKEPHP em https://cakephp.org/